yashpandey22/Point-Picking-Interface/README.md

   1. Floradig installed and working, with a "ini" file.
   2. Python version 3.7 is required to run the script.
      Download Python: https://www.python.org/downloads/release/python-370/
-  3. Install Open3D, enter the following command in the cmd:
+  3. Install following libraries, enter the following command in the cmd:
      ```
      pip install open3d
+     pip install pywin32

      ```

 # How to use the interface